Student Care Resources

 Read More ▻

 Student wellbeing is essential for good learning.
-Throughout students’ time at Girls Grammar, Student Care staff guide girls through learning themes appropriate to the stage of their intellectual, social and emotional development.
+Through the School’s Ethics curriculum, Student Care staff guide girls through learning themes appropriate to the stage of their intellectual, social and emotional development.

 These themes address aspects of the girls’ identity, relationships and the importance of assisting others.
 Girls are supported to make considered decisions, take responsibility for their own actions and demonstrate leadership based on honesty, integrity and optimism.

-The Student Care Program is underpinned by a commitment to balance—assisting students to achieve their academic goals while remaining physically, socially and emotionally healthy.
-It has been developed to meet the needs of girls as they grow in to greater independence in their years at the School.
+The Student Care Program is underpinned by a comprehensive, developmentally sequenced curriculum that includes hosting leading experts, two prescriptive evidenced-based programs and a tailored syllabus guided by students’ needs.
+Each year, the Ethics curriculum is informed by student contribution and annual wellbeing measurement data.
+It has been developed to meet the needs of girls as they grow into greater independence in their years at the School.

-The Year 7 program helps students settle into the secondary school environment and gives them the skills to cope effectively with a new school structure and expectations.
-The Resourceful Adolescent Program is designed to promote positive coping abilities, helping girls maintain their sense of self in the face of sometimes stressful circumstances.
-Topics include self-talk, building self-esteem, finding solutions to problems and considering other people’s perspectives.
+The Year 7 program helps students settle into the secondary school environment and provides girls with the skills to cope effectively with a new school structure, and expectations for learning and friendships.
+The program encourages girls to be courageous, persistent, and to maintain their sense of self in the face of sometimes stressful circumstances.

 The Student Counselling service is available to all students and provides support for achieving academic success, strong social connections and positive emotional wellbeing.
 Research confirms that girls learn best when they feel a sense of belonging and connection.